DIGITALatCalPolyPomonaCPP/SIDEKICK-Prev.-TheSmartphoneProject-/README.md

 # SIDEKICK — The Smartphone Project

-**TheSmartphoneProject (Now, SIDEKICK), is a student-led effort at DIGITAL @ Cal Poly Pomona to design a modular smartphone around an FPGA-based computing platform.** It treats the phone as one integrated product spanning programmable logic, circuit design, embedded software, operating systems, sensing, user interaction, mechanical design, and thermal engineering.
+**SIDEKICK, previously named TheSmartphoneProject, is a student-led effort at DIGITAL @ Cal Poly Pomona to design a modular smartphone around an FPGA-based computing platform.** It treats the phone as one integrated product spanning programmable logic, circuit design, embedded software, operating systems, sensing, user interaction, mechanical design, and thermal engineering.

 This repository consolidates the project's previously distributed engineering record.
 It contains original design files, subsystem iterations, planning documents, curricula, and project updates.
 It is an archival engineering snapshot—not a claim that every subsystem reached production readiness or that the files currently assemble into a finished phone.